EngineHub/WorldEdit/COMPILING.md

 files.

 ### Other Variations

+By default, the *Bukkit* profile is enabled, but you can disable it and enable other profiles.

 * `mvn clean package -P !bukkit` for just the API
 * `mvn clean package -P !bukkit -P spout` for the Spout version